Double Declining Balance Depreciation Formula: A Comprehensive Guide | Emagia.com

 The Double Declining Balance (DDB) method is an accelerated depreciation technique that allocates a larger depreciation expense in the earlier years of an asset’s life and a smaller expense in the later years.

-When should the DDB method be used?
+When should the double declining balance method be used?

-How does DDB affect tax reporting?
+How does DDB affect financial planning?

 Why is understanding DDB important for financial planning?